flutter/flutter/specs/dom.md

   virtual void attachedCallback(); // noop virtual void detachedCallback(); // noop

+  Array<ContentElement> getDestinationInsertionPoints(); // O(N) in number of insertion points the node is in
+    // returns the <content> elements to which this element was distributed

   readonly attribute ElementStyleDeclarationList? style; // O(1)
     // for nodes that aren't reachable from the Application Document, returns null
     // (so in particular orphaned subtrees and nodes in module documents don't have one)